Open Excavation vs. Trenchless Repair: Why Smart Pipe Repair Companies Are Choosing CIPP Technology to Win More Customers and Increase Profits

 In both open excavation and trenchless repair, the work requires training and preparation to keep teams and customers safe.
 And in both cases, the results are clean, secure sewer lines that will last for decades.
 But the amount of disruption for the two jobs is quite different.
 And this is where companies should determine the best investment.

-Choosing open excavation or trenchless repair for your plumbing business is a big decision.
-And that decision depends on the types of work you typically see.
 Most residential repair work could benefit more from trenchless repair than open excavation, but if your company focuses on large-scale repair and replacement work, open excavation might be necessary in more situations.

 Pros and Cons of Open Excavation